zetronboy/ASCII-Pinball/README.md

 Collisions can go through walls.
 The bounce velocity is used to jump the ball one collumn or row in the largest direcection x or y.
 The test for this is not robust enough.

+# Controls
+## left flipper
+left shift or up arrow will activate

+## right flipper
+right shift or up arrow will activate

+## plunger
+control or down arrow will pull back, hold for 5 sec to pull completely back

+## nudge
+pressing space will nudge directly up ATM

+## quit
+q will quit
+when a game is done you will have a change to quit

+## debug
+enabled in game.py and shown at the bottom of the playfield
+* a will change playfield angle, making the ball accellerate down
+* f will change the playfield friction, slowing down ball movement
+* g will change gravity, like a combination of a and f above
+* s changes the sale of set values, making the game crazy time